 For a variety of podcasts designed for professionals in the field of oncology, see the ASCO Podcasts.

-Nicholas Vogelzang, MD, discusses the research highlights from the 2011 Genitourinary Cancers Symposium in Orlando, Florida, including research on prostate cancer.
+Nicholas Vogelzang, MD, discusses the research highlights from the 2012 Genitourinary Cancers Symposium in San Francisco, California, including research on prostate cancer.

-Morton Kahlenberg, MD, discusses the research highlights from the 2011 Gastrointestinal Cancers Symposium in San Francisco, California, including research on esophageal cancer, anal cancer, colorectal cancer, and gastrointestinal stromal tumor.
+Morton Kahlenberg, MD, discusses the research highlights from the 2012 Gastrointestinal Cancers Symposium in San Francisco, California, including research on pancreatic, colorectal, and esophageal cancers and neuroendocrine tumors.